-Date Class Topics, Activities, Readings, & Assignments Monday, October 10 Pre-reading: Chapter 1, PMI.
-2017d.
+Date Class Topics, Activities, Readings, & Assignments Monday, October 9 Pre-reading: Chapter 1, PMI.
+(2017d).
 A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition.
-Project Management Institute, Newtown Square, PA.
-Chapter 1, 2017a.
-The Standard for Project Management .
+Project Management Institute.
+Chapter 1, (2017a).
+The Standard for Project Management.
 ANSI/PMI 99-001-2017.
 Published as Part 2 of PMI.
-2017d.
+(2017d).
 Assignments: Respond to a survey on Canvas before 8 am on the day of the class.
 Submit an example for discussion before 8 am on the day of the class, on the week's discussion page in Canvas.
 Topics: Why use standards?
 What is a project?
 What is a transportation project?
 What is the difference between project management, program management, and portfolio management?
 What are industry sectors?
-Class activities: Self introductions: Name.
+Class activities: • Self introductions: Name.
 Employment and academic background.
 Why you are taking this course.
 Review syllabus, expectations, assignments, final project and presentations: Weekly assignments (see Canvas).
 Final project.
 Presentations.
 Review the standards development process and why this class uses standards.
 Discuss project management certification.
 Consider the standard definitions of a project.
 Discuss projects as production systems.
 Define a "transportation project."
 Review the distinction between project management, program management, and portfolio management.
 Discuss the examples given on the discussion page.
 Discuss industry sectors.
 Take-aways.
-Monday, • Take-aways.
-Pre-reading: October 17 Chapter 13, PMI.
-2017d.
+Monday, October 16 Pre-reading: Chapter 13, PMI.
+(2017d).
 A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition.
-Project Management Institute, Newtown Square, PA.
+Project Management Institute.